jwdevos/openbsd_firewall_ansible/README.md

 # openbsd_firewall_ansible
 This Ansible project is used to deploy and manage an OpenBSD firewall running pf and dhcpd.
 The playbooks deploy a running firewall taking nothing more than a fresh install of OpenBSD.
-The project produces a minimum viable product to demonstrate a working firewall.
-It is intended for demonstration purposes but can be taken freely to suit your own needs.
-The cool thing is that all of the unique configuration is in the files under host_vars.
+The playbooks produce a minimum viable product to demonstrate a working firewall.
+They are intended for demonstration purposes but can be taken freely to suit your own needs.
+The cool thing is that all of the unique configuration is in the variables under host_vars.
 That means you can easily make configuration changes to a running box and reload only the services that were affected.
 For pf, the firewall keeps running if you just reload the configuration.

 **How to use**
 Start with a fresh install of OpenBSD reachable via SSH as root on an IPv4 address.
 Have this Ansible project ready on another host that can reach the OpenBSD box.